How FICO Credit Scores Are Calculated

 Raising your credit score

-Before you can improve your FICO score, you have to know your score and make certain that the reports from each credit reporting agency are correct.
-Fair Isaac, the company that invented the original FICO score, sells credit scores on its website: myFICO.com.
-For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
-Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your credit score, you must know your score and be sure that the reports from each credit reporting agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive to quickly get your FICO from all three agencies, along with your credit report.
+They also provide information and tools that can help you improve your credit score.

-You can get a free credit report every year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.
+You can get a federally-mandated free credit report every year from the three major agencies by visiting AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

 Got a Question?